Logo

 Threat Detection and Prevention

-AI enhances threat detection across multiple security domains:
+AI enhances threat detection across multiple security domains, with particular relevance to manufacturing environments:

 Network Security

-AI monitors network traffic to identify malicious patterns that indicate:
+AI monitors network traffic to identify malicious patterns indicating:

-Research from Darktrace reveals that AI-driven network monitoring can detect threats up to 60% faster than traditional security information and event management (SIEM) systems alone (Darktrace Threat Report, 2023).
+Research from Darktrace reveals that AI-driven network monitoring can detect threats up to 60% faster than traditional SIEM systems alone, with manufacturing deployments detecting OT-specific attack signatures 70%+ faster than signature-based approaches (Darktrace Threat Report, 2025).

 Endpoint Protection